Interested in 5 ways Agile can help with change management?

 Experts cite many reasons for the failure of change management, however, some of them are merely symptoms.
 The key reasons for the failure of organizational change management are the following:

-- Inadequate commitment: Unless the senior-most executive in the organization demonstrably champions the change, the change management will fail.
-However, if there’s no grassroots level commitment, even then it will fail.
-Complete commitment to the change is imperative for a successful change management.
+- Inadequate commitment: Unless the senior-most executive in the organization demonstrably champions the change, the change management project will fail.
+However, if there’s no grassroots level commitment, even then it will fail too.
+Complete commitment to the change is imperative for successful change management.

 What is Agile?

 Before I explain how Agile can help change management, let‘s briefly see what Agile is.
 Agile is a methodology.
 There are many reasons why it emerged.
 However, the broad reason is that business as we once knew, has changed.

 The pace of innovation is now rapid.
 Had businesses stuck to the old methods, they would “miss the bus”.

 Earlier methods like ’Waterfall’ conceptualized a project, defined its’ requirements, and then planned it.
 The project execution and tracking followed.
 There was a significant time lapse between the project conceptualization and the actual implementation.